India Runway Week

 India Runway Week (IRW) is a biannual trade event held in New Delhi, India, primarily for young emerging fashion designers.
 It is among India's top three fashion-week platforms and features summer and winter editions.
 The Indian Federation for Fashion Development (IFFD) founded and coordinates the event.
 Admission to shows at India Runway Week is typically by invitation only.

 History

-The Indian Federation for Fashion Development (IFFD) created India Runway Week to showcase young emerging Indian designers that fashion journalists usually neglect.
-IFFD was founded in February 2012 in New Delhi by Avinash Pathania and Kiran Kheva when both were in their early twenties.
+The Indian Federation for Fashion Development (IFFD) established India Runway Week to highlight emerging Indian designers who often receive less attention from fashion journalists.
+Founded in February 2012 in New Delhi by Avinash Pathania and Kiran Kheva, both in their early twenties at the time, IFFD aimed to create a platform for new talent.

-In August 2013, IFDD held season one of India Runway Week.
-The two-day event featured collections by fourteen designers and two show directors.
-It was a fashion trade event on par with fashion weeks around the globe.
-As a result, India Runway Week's first season was a success.
-Leading newspapers such as the Times of India, Hindustan Times, The Hindu, Deccan Herald, and The Statesman increased their coverage of young designers..
+In August 2013, IFFD launched the first season of India Runway Week.
+This three-day fashion trade event showcased collections from fourteen designers and two show directors, positioning it on par with international fashion weeks.
+The inaugural season of India Runway Week was well-received, resulting in increased media coverage from leading newspapers such as the Times of India, Hindustan Times, The Hindu, Deccan Herald, and The Statesman, who began paying more attention to emerging designers.

-Beverly Models being the official casting partner since the beginning and has done all the castings and backstage management.